AbdulSattar81/DevOps/Linux/Shell_Scripting/readme.md

 #Commands that saves time
 ctrl+r = **reverse search history** (help to search the previous/recent commands used on the terminal)
+sudo !! = the shell looks back at your command history, grabs the very last line you executed, and swaps the !! for that text before running it.
+alias = we can set shortcut for long commands
 awk
 grep
+systemctl status <service_name>
+journalctl -u <service_name> -f
+-u = unit
+-f = streams new logs in real-time so you can watch for errors as they happen.

 # To jump/Move the cursor in VIM Editor:
 1. $ (dollar is used to jump to right)